-In addition, the Scottish Motor trade Association (SMTA) also shared the consultation documentation in their enewsletter to their members.
-SMTA - represent over 1000 employers in Scotland from large franchised dealerships to small one man band businesses in the western isles.
+In addition, the Scottish Motor trade Association (SMTA) also shared the consultation documentation in their e-news letter to their members.
+SMTA - represent over 1000 employers in Scotland from large franchised dealerships to small and micro businesses in the western isles.